byui-cse/itm300-course/source/module-03/project-lab.md

 Next run the script which will download the newest files.
 It will also ask you to enter the user pool id as well as the client id for the app.
 You'll need to paste these into the terminal when prompted.

-User pool ID is found in your cognito user pool overview.
+User pool ID is found in your cognito user pool <span class='amz-tab'>overview</span>.

-Client ID is found in cognito under <span class="amz-tab">App integration</span> and then at the bottom of that screen under App clients and analytics.
+Client ID is found in cognito under <span class="amz-tab">App clients</span> in the App client information.

-Cognito domain is found in cognito under <span class="amz-tab">App integration</span> in the Domain section.
+Cognito domain is found in cognito under <span class="amz-tab">Authentication methods</span> in the passkey section in Cognito prefix domain.

 ```
 sudo bash ./rebuildapp.sh
 ```

 <!-- ```